chalatz/tours/pages/info/reviews-comments-content.md

     restaurant on the sea.
-Nick recommended some Greek Dishes that we're just delicious.<br>\nThe tour lasted for 6 hours but Nick was completely flexible to our needs and went above and beyond to ensure that we got what we wanted from our excursion.<br>\nVictoria (Oct 23rd)<br>\nvictoria.greenough@outlook.com\n\nNicholas, We enjoyed our tour
-    very much!
-Liana and Jacob were wonderful!<br>\nThank you!<br>\nJayni<br>\njayni_detrick@msn.com\n\nDear Nicholas & Michael, We would like to thank you for our tour of Rhodes.
+Nick recommended some Greek Dishes that we're just delicious.<br>\nThe tour lasted for 6 hours but Nick was completely flexible to our needs and went above and beyond to ensure that we got what we wanted from our excursion.<br>\nVictoria (Oct 23rd)  UK\n\nNicholas, We enjoyed our tour very much!
+Liana and Jacob were wonderful!<br>\nThank you!,  Jayni,  Minden Ontario Canada\n\nNicholas & Michael, We would like to thank you for our tour of Rhodes.
 We also really enjoyed our day on Rhodes and hope to come back and stay for longer so we can really explore your beautiful island.
 I can only say good things about our driver Michael.
 He was extremely knowledgeable.
 He showed us many things and was also very flexible and lovely.
 We wish you all the best and look forward to touring with you when we are able to come back.
-We will certainly recommend your services to any of our friends who are coming to Rhodes.<br>\nKind regards,<br>\nDoula & Wayne<br>\ndoula@optusnet.com.au\n\nNicholas, We had a lovely day thank you
+We will certainly recommend your services to any of our friends who are coming to Rhodes.<br>\nKind regards, Doula & Wayne, Australoia\n\nNicholas, We had a lovely day thank you - I have submitted a very well deserved 5 star trip advisor review - please pass on our thanks to Andrew.<br>\nKind Regards, Sandra,
-    - I have submitted a very well deserved 5 star trip advisor review - please pass on our thanks to Andrew.<br>\nKind Regards<br>\nSandra<br>\nsandra.overfield@googlemail.com\n\nMichael did a GREAT job of showing us around Rhodes!
+    \  USA\n\nMichael did a GREAT job of showing us around Rhodes!
 He picked us up right at our ship, the Seabourn Odyssey!
 He showed us the Rhodes gates and windmills and then on the way to Lindos, he made several stops for beautiful views!
 Anthony Quinn Bay was breathtaking!
 He shared so many wonderful stories and knowledge about Rhodes.
 For lunch, he picked a place that now after the trip, we can say was our favorite restaurant on the trip - Argos - right on the water.
-The food and service were spectacular!<br>\nDana (Oct 22nd)<br>\ndlsams@verizon.net\n\nReally wonderful
+The food and service were spectacular!<br>\nDana (Oct 22nd),  Lady Lake\n\nReally wonderful tour.... excellent driver... enjoyed it immensely<br>\nMarie and Robert, Australia
-    tour.... excellent driver... enjoyed it immensely<br>\nMarie and Robert<br>\nrgellert@bigpond.net.au>\n\nThank you so much Nicholas!
-We enjoyed your company and knowledge, and the beauty of Rhodes.<br>\nWe will review you on Trip Advisor and with Maggie.<br>\nAll the best to you...<br>\nSteve and Marianne (Oct 21st)<br>\nmightystevee@sbcglobal.net\n\nNicholas, We loved your Island!
+    \n\nThank you so much Nicholas!
+We enjoyed your company and knowledge, and the beauty of Rhodes.<br>\nWe will review you on Trip Advisor and with Maggie.<br>\nAll the best to you...Steve and Marianne (Oct 21st) Canada \n\nNicholas, We loved your Island!
 The tour was fabulous and Manuel was such a great host.
-    We will definitely recommend you to friends who may go to Rhodes!<br>\nThank you, Ray and Ruth Ann (Oct 20th)<br>\nrrm328@bellsouth.net\n\nNicholas, Our visit to Rhodes was spectacular, and your service helped make it so!
+We will definitely recommend you to friends who may go to Rhodes!<br>\nThank you, Ray and Ruth Ann (Oct 20th)  Marietta GA  USA\n\nNicholas, Our visit to Rhodes was spectacular, and your service helped make it so!
 Manuel was so very kind to us and we appreciated him tremendously.
 (I really learned a lot about olive oil.)<br>\nWe really did not know much about Rodos prior to our visit, and so we were pleasantly surprised with the beauty of the island.
 We especially enjoyed our visit to Lindos.
-We have many beautiful photos to remind us of the trip, but we would really like to visit again and spend more time next time.<br>\nThank you and Manuel again for such a wonderful day.<br>\nSincerely,<br>\nGeorge<br>\ng_hartshorn@yahoo.com\n\nWe took a tour of the island of Rhodes including Lindos with Dominic.
+We have many beautiful photos to remind us of the trip, but we would really like to visit again and spend more time next time.<br>\nThank you and Manuel again for such a wonderful day.<br>\nSincerely, George, Belton\n\n\nWe took a tour of the island of Rhodes including Lindos with Dominic.
 He was a very knowledgeable driver who clearly has a passion for the history of the island.
 Being a native of Rhodes he shared numerous great stories about the island from a local perspective.
 We were on a cruise, so had a short time on the island.
 Leaving early in the morning meant that we missed all the crowds and were really able to soak in the atmosphere.
     We drove to several sites around the old town area then headed out to Lindos with a stop en route at a local pottery/olive oil place.
 After a walk around Lindos and a drink we headed for something to eat at a great restaurant on the sea.
-The tour lasted for around 7 hours.<br>\nMark<br>\nmkgeostar@sbcglobal.net\n\nThank you Nicholas.<br>\nI will be happy to refer my friends and acquaintances to your service.
+The tour lasted for around 7 hours.<br>\nMark<br>\nmkgeostar@sbcglobal.net\n\nThank
+    you Nicholas.<br>\nI will be happy to refer my friends and acquaintances to your service.
 We really enjoyed the tour.<br>\nChristine<br>\nchrisandpepe@bellaliant.net\n\nI
     would highly recommend \"Nicholas Rhodes Private Tours\".
 Michael was our driver.